NayeemJohnY/actions/README.md

 ```

 ### 2. prepare-github-pages
 Prepares files and configuration for deploying to GitHub Pages.
 Use this before deploying your site.
-This action copies Allure reports and optionally Javadoc to the GitHub Pages directory for deployment.
+This action copies Allure Report, Playwright Report, Javadocs,
+Test Results JSON to GitHub Pages directory for deployment.

 **Usage Example:**
 ```yaml